 There are 11 reasons why South African built-environment professionals and contractors who seek to export their skills, services and expertise into the rest of Africa should join BEPEC.

-Our relationships with the Department of Trade and Industry (DTI), other export councils, and professional bodies in South Africa allows us to identify new markets and strategic infrastructure projects for you.
-Africa’s development corridors particularly offer fantastic opportunities for South African engineers, architects and other built=environment professionals as well as contractors.
+Our relationship with the Department of Trade and Industry (dti), other export councils, and professional bodies in South Africa allows us to identify new markets and strategic infrastructure projects for our members.
+Africa’s development corridors particularly offer fantastic opportunities for South African engineers, architects and other built environment professionals as well as contractors.

-Through the Department of Trade and Industry (DTI), we provide export assistance in the form of financial incentives and funding mechanisms.
+Through the Department of Trade and Industry (dti), BEPEC provides export assistance in the form of financial incentives and funding mechanisms.
 These include the Export Marketing and Investment Assistance (EMIA) Scheme.
 This government-led initiative compensates South African exporters for part of the costs incurred during, for instance, trade and investment missions.
 This applies to exporters of goods, products, services and skills.

 BEPEC helps its members overcome trade barriers.
 We do so by providing up-to-date market information on in‐country professional registration rules, working and permit requirements, and other issues.
 BEPEC also liaises with relevant government bodies and industry associations on contractual challenges, financial regulations, and medical requirements.

-Our global contact network gives us access to funding mechanisms of the world’s major financial institutions.
+Our global network of contacts gives us access to the funding mechanisms of the world’s major financial institutions.
 These include the South African Trust Funds at the World Bank and the International Finance Corporation.

-BEPEC has staged and participated in several trade missions within Africa and beyond, with political and organisational support from the South African government.
+BEPEC has staged and participated in several dti trade missions within Africa and beyond, with political and organisational support from the South African government.
 We also host regular local and international briefings.
-These present significant networking and learning opportunities for our members.
+These present significant networking and learning opportunities for our members

 Our regular ‘Show me the Projects’ workshops discuss new project opportunities and trends in Africa, and are key to our portfolio of export assistance interventions.
 Our ‘Show me the Money’ workshops, on the other hand, give participants an overview of the available financial incentives.
 These include feasibility study funding financial support from global organisations like the Development Bank of Southern Africa, the Industrial Development Corporation, the African Development Bank, World Bank, and the IFC.